t-gebauer/vscode-code-strider/README.md

 - The extension does not (re-)initialize when changing the language mode of a file.
   It is necessary to switch to another editor and back to detect the language change.

+- Control-click (go to definition) does not seem work in the structured selection mode.
+  Either a keyboard hotkey, or go to insert mode first.

 ### AST Viewer

 For performance reasons the AST viewer does not update during insert mode.